Leave No Trace Principles for Campers

 #5.
 Leave What You Find

 Nature has so many incredible wonders that you might have the urge to touch.
 Don’t fall for it.
-Leave it, and leave only footprints.
+Leave it and leave only footprints.
 This might include rocks, plants, and other natural objects that might be tempting to pick up.
 The same goes when you come across a historic structure or artefact.
 We need to preserve nature by keeping our paws off of it.

 While you may not have had any intentions of touching or taking anything with you, you also need to be careful of leaving things behind.
 You might not even realise that you’re doing it.

 You could be transporting all kinds of things on the soles of your shoes, or bike tires from trails that you’ve biked elsewhere, around the country.
 Introducing new non-species to that region could lead to harmful effects even though you weren’t aware of your mistake.
-Most trails have brushes for cleaning off your shoes and bike tires before you begin trekking them.
+Lots of trails have brushes for cleaning off your shoes and bike tires before you begin trekking them.

 #6.
 Respect Wildlife